CharlyReux/evolvable-by-design-tutorial/tutorial.md

 ## Do it yourself: Make an application *Evolvable-By-Design*

 ### Introduction
-To get you started with the *Pivo* approach, you will be making a simple application to display informations about a user
+To get you started with the *Pivo* approach, you will be making a simple application to display information about a user

 Start by launching the back-end with the commands
  ```sh